pudly/schmopera-hugo/content/articles/catty-commentary-or-whats-not-useful-for-opera.md

 ---
-title: Catty commentary, or what's not useful for opera
+title: "Catty commentary, or what&#039;s not useful for opera"
 ---

 I love when big opera events are broadcast for the world to see.
 The BBC Cardiff Singer of the Year Competition is one of those big events, and I was doubly thrilled to hear soprano Aviva Fortunata representing Canada.